Quasimaps to moduli spaces of sheaves: Obstruction theory

 By \cite{S}, a virtual fundamental class depends only on Chern characters of the corresponding obstruction-theory complex.
 The second part of the claim therefore follows from Proposition \ref{comparison}. \\

 Let

 be the associated virtual fundamental class.
-Invoking the identification presented in Lemma \ref{degree}, the virtual dimension of the moduli space can be computed via the virtual dimension of the relative moduli space of sheaves,
+Invoking the identification presented in Proposition \ref{comparison}, the relative virtual dimension of the moduli space over $\FM_{g,N}$ can be computed via the virtual dimension of the relative moduli space of sheaves,